Skjuber/React-Chat-Application/README.md

+# Chat Application

+This application was my assignment as a final exam for my Front-end developer bootcamp.
+The app is available on this link: https://scaledrone-react-chat-application.vercel.app/

+# Technologies

+• React
+• Scaledrone

+# Connect to Scaledrone

+You can create your Scaledrone channel for free using this link:https://www.scaledrone.com/. link.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This app is avaiable on this link: https://scaledrone-react-chat-application.vercel.app/

-# Connect to Scaledrone

-You can create your Scaledrone channel for free using this link:https://www.scaledrone.com/

 ## Available Scripts